What Is The Best Wheelchair For Travel? Lightweight Foldable Wheelchairs Ready To Go!

 If you prefer or need a power chair but think portability is a problem, take a look at the Featherweight Power Chair.

 It weighs only 33 lbs and folds into one piece making it extremely easy to transport!
 Most portable power chairs and scooters have to be disassembled into multiple pieces.
-Then, you have to reassemble them when you get to your destination.
-But, the Featherweight Power Chair stays in one piece.
-It is even airline approved.

 Because of the limited seat width of 18″ and a weight capacity of 250 lbs, it isn’t going to fit everyone though.
 The smaller wheels will give a bit of a bumpy ride if you are off the beaten path.